 If Nova Scotia was a Lobster...

 Nova Scotia is latin for New Scotland.
 According to the Nova Scotia Book of Everything, King James I of England (James VI of Scotland) claimed the land as part of Scotland back in 1621.
 How could this be possible when the Atlantic Ocean is between them?
 Simple.
-It's a royal decree.
+It was a royal decree.

-Morning carries the aroma of freshly baked bread from a brick oven as gulls shriek in the distance, circling fishing boats plying the trade that founded Louisbourg over 300 years ago.
+Morning carries the aroma of freshly baked bread from a brick oven as gulls shriek in the distance, circling fishing boats still plying the trade that founded Louisbourg over 300 years ago.

 It's an idyllic place.
 "This is home; we can't imagine living anywhere else."
-Continuing the Bell tradition of lively thought, conversation ran from a comparison of local chowders to shifting corporate responsibilities.
+Continuing the Bell tradition of lively thought and talk, our table conversation ran from comparing local chowders to shifting corporate responsibilities.

 Long long ago Cape Breton was part of Pangea, a supercontinent as high as Mount Everest.
 But life wears everything down and the dominant feature of the glacier-cut Cape Breton Highlands National Park is now the plateau with its microclimates.
-There's a lot to enjoy: driving tours, hiking, picnics, and camping in some unusual Parks Canada facilities or luxuriating in digs such as Keltic Lodge with its award-winning Purple Thistle Dining Room (and don't forget to ask about nearby evening ghost walks).
+There's a lot to enjoy: driving tours, hiking, picnics, and camping in some unusual Parks Canada facilities or luxuriating in digs such as Keltic Lodge with its award-winning Purple Thistle Dining Room (don't forget to ask about nearby evening ghost walks).

 Special thanks to all the Parks Canada people on the ground (literally) and everywhere else.
 Kelly, Scott and Eric are part of the team, together with locally-sourced re-enactors, who bring history alive.